seeminglee/smlcandy/README.md

-### colorprompt.sh
+### Everything together

-The actual prompt.
+The actual prompt in the file named [colorprompt.sh](https://github.com/seeminglee/smlcandy/blob/master/colorprompt.sh) where the whole thing is put together to give you the nice prompt for better usability.
 If you are not using VirtualEnv for Python and you don't want to show git status, just remove the relevant lines.
 The file is fairly verbose:

 ```shell
     #!/usr/bin/env bash